 Measuring success since the new website rolled out

 Shortly after launching their re-platformed site, the company began seeing positive results.
-Fitch’s SEO improved to the tune of 130%.
+Fitch saw SEO Improvements to the tune of 130%.
 Plus, data and user analytics became more accurate.
 There’s been an increase in newsletter sign-ups, an increase in efficiency on the publishing team and time to publish has shrunk.
 “We're seeing increased engagement on the site.
-The frequency of returning visitors is rising and the whole web experience is more enjoyable,” says Peter.
+The frequency of returning visitors is rising and the whole web experience is more enjoyable,” said Peter.

 The company plans to localize these components to advance Fitch’s marketing goals further.
 It will delegate a corner of the platform to a local office that can control what’s relevant to their region.
-“Contentful offers a solid foundation that we can build our future projects on,” Jones says.
-“It's a very scalable platform with a lot of flexibility regarding different output channels.”
+“Contentful offers a solid foundation that we can build our future projects on,” Peter added.
+“It's a very scalable platform with a lot of flexibility regarding output channels.”

-The Fitch Ratings website is a prime example of using a flexible tool like Contentful’s content platform to migrate structured content into a component-based design in a complex environment that allows the website to scale over time, easily pushing it to any device or media in the future.
+The Fitch Ratings website is a prime example of how a flexible tool like Contentful structured content into a component-based design allows a website to scale over time and easily pushes content to any device or channel.